Efficient energy use: Unintended consequences

+Estimates of the size of the rebound effect range from roughly 5% to 40%.
+The rebound effect is likely to be less than 30% at the household level and may be closer to 10% for transport.
+A rebound effect of 30% implies that improvements in energy efficiency should achieve 70% of the reduction in energy consumption projected using engineering models.

+Options

 Appliances

 Modern appliances, such as, freezers, ovens, stoves, dishwashers, clothes washers and dryers, use significantly less energy than older appliances.
-Installing a clothesline will significantly reduce one's energy consumption as their dryer will be used less.
 Current energy-efficient refrigerators, for example, use 40 percent less energy than conventional models did in 2001.
 Following this, if all households in Europe changed their more than ten-year-old appliances into new ones, 20 billion kWh of electricity would be saved annually, hence reducing CO2 emissions by almost 18 billion kg.
 In the US, the corresponding figures would be 17 billion kWh of electricity and 27000000000 lb CO2.
 According to a 2009 study from McKinsey & Company the replacement of old appliances is one of the most efficient global measures to reduce emissions of greenhouse gases.
 Modern power management systems also reduce energy usage by idle appliances by turning them off or putting them into a low-energy mode after a certain time.
 Many countries identify energy-efficient appliances using energy input labeling.

 The impact of energy efficiency on peak demand depends on when the appliance is used.
 For example, an air conditioner uses more energy during the afternoon when it is hot.
 Therefore, an energy-efficient air conditioner will have a larger impact on peak demand than off-peak demand.
 An energy-efficient dishwasher, on the other hand, uses more energy during the late evening when people do their dishes.
 This appliance may have little to no impact on peak demand.

-Over the period 2001-2021, tech companies have replaced the traditional silicon switch in an electric circuit with quicker gallium nitride transistors to make new gadgets as energy efficient as feasible.
+Over the period 2001–2021, tech companies have replaced traditional silicon switches in an electric circuit with quicker gallium nitride transistors to make new gadgets as energy efficient as feasible.
 Gallium nitride transistors are, however, more costly.
 This is a significant change in lowering the carbon footprint.